Looking for the best things to do in Lake Havasu City? Here’s everything you need to know.

 Hiking in Lake Havasu City

 Don’t leave your hiking boots at home.
 Lake Havasu is more than just water recreation.
+Download Alltrails+ so you can have access to the trail maps even when you don’t have service.

 - Crossman Peak – 14.4 mile RT moderate hike that features a waterfall.